nhman2002/UX-Design/pa4.md

 | Std.
 Dev.   | 5.77      |

 - Participant 1: The SUS score is 67.5, which is considered "OK" according to the SUS score interpretation.
 The participant commented that the application is quite easy to use, but there are some minor drawbacks that need to be addressed.
 Overall the participant is satisfied with the application.
-- Participant 2 and 3: The SUS score is 75 and 77.5, which is considered "Good" according to the SUS score interpretation.
+- Participant 2 and 3: The SUS score is 75 and 77.5, which is considered "Good".
 They commented that the application is quite easy to use, with the interface perceived as modern and intuitive.
 Overall, the participants are satisfied with the application.

-The average SUS score is 73.33, which is considered "Good" according to the SUS score interpretation.
-We can conclude that the participants are satisfied with the application.
-However these numbers are not 100% accurate for the following reasons:
+The average SUS score is 73.33, with which we can conclude that the participants are satisfied with the application.
+However these numbers may not be 100% accurate for the following reasons:

 - The total number of participants is too small (3 in total), which is not enough to represent the whole population.
 - The tests are conducted in a *not-so-professional* manner, which may affect the results.